The Medicine You Always Knew

 What is Humanopathy?

-Is the Academy of Humanopathy accredited?
+Is the Academy accredited?

 How long is the programme?